GenericMappingTools/GMTjl_doc/documentation/utilities/polygonlevels.md

          The idea here is to match two conditions: `att[1] == ids[n,1] && att[2] == ids[n,2]`

 - `vals`: is a vector with the numbers to be used in plot `level` to color the polygons.

+- `idvals`: is a GMTdataset with the `text` field containing the ids to match against the `ids` strings.
+            The first column of `id_vals` must contain the values to be used in `vals`.
+This is a comodity function when both the `ids` and `vals` are store in a GMTdataset.

 - `attrib` or `att`: keyword to select which attribute to use when matching with contents of the `ids` strings.